blogs.sanpreetsingh.com

 That is because unresolved hurt often sits underneath intimacy difficulty.
 When someone feels emotionally unseen, emotionally cautious, or emotionally tired inside the relationship, closeness can begin to feel strained rather than reassuring.

-This is why Why Emotional Distance Affects Intimacy and Understanding Emotional vs Physical Needs matter so much here.
+This is why distance changing the meaning of intimacy and understanding what kind of closeness is missing matter here.
 Many couples are not only dealing with less closeness.
-They are dealing with emotional conditions that have changed the meaning of closeness.
+They are dealing with emotional conditions that have changed how closeness now feels.

 How Busy Life and Parenthood Can Slow Repair